GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ### Combat spam, fraud and denial-of-service attacks
 **Goal: Enable authentication without fingerprinting.**

-Anti-fraud protection is crucial for keeping users safe — and also for ensuring that advertisers and site owners can get accurate ad performance measurements.
+Anti-fraud protection is crucial for keeping users safe—and also for ensuring that advertisers and site owners can get accurate ad performance measurements.

 Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to fingerprinting techniques.

-The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing trust of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com — without identifying the user or linking the two identities.
+The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing trust of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.

 ### IP address security
 **Goal: Control access to IP addresses to reduce covert fingerprinting, and allow sites to opt out of seeing IP addresses in order not to consume privacy budget.**